List of Chicago Med characters: Dr. Connor Rhodes

-Dr. Connor Rhodes is a cardiothoracic surgery fellow.
+Dr. Connor Rhodes is a Trauma Surgery/later Cardiothoracic Surgery fellow.
 The character was not introduced in the backdoor pilot aired on Chicago Fire, as Colin Donnell only joined the cast as a series regular when Chicago Med was picked up.

 Dr. Rhodes attended Universidad Autónoma de Guadalajara in Mexico and spent a year in Riyadh, Saudi Arabia following his residency.
 He was initially a trauma surgery fellow but switched to cardiothoracic surgery under the mentorship of Dr. David Downey, a renowned cardiothoracic surgeon.
 After Dr. Downey died, Connor was mentored by Dr. Latham, with whom he has a difficult relationship.

 Dr. Rhodes comes from a wealthy background and was written as a "local boy" who left Chicago to escape his family before returning many years later.
 His background was a source of embarrassment and he initially tried to hide it from his colleagues in the ED, though they came to accept him as one of them and would good-naturedly tease him whenever his name appeared in a lifestyle magazine.
 His relationship with his family is complicated and it deteriorated further after his mother's suicide.
 His father, Cornelius Rhodes, was against Connor choosing to practice medicine rather than work in the family business (a high-end department store in Chicago), and he would repeatedly undermine and discourage Connor to the point where father and son are barely on speaking terms.
 In the episode "Inheritance" his sister Claire resorts to calling him at work and then confronting him in person to call him out on abandoning her in his attempt to get away from their father years ago.
 At the end of the episode he reluctantly visits her at the department store to take her to dinner, much to her delight.
 Dr. Rhodes’ mother suffered from chronic depression which caused her to be absent for much of his childhood.
 Connor remained in denial of this fact, remembering her as a doting and involved parent and blaming his father's infidelities for her suicide.
 In the episode “Forever Hold Your Peace”, Connor accepts the truth about his relationship with his mother at his father's prodding, but his father dies suddenly before they can reconcile.
 In the following episode, he visits his father's body in the morgue, and admits that while Cornelius was a bad father, he (Connor) was also a bad son.